muhammadaqibawaan/tours-app-Node-Express/README.md

 You can also run additional npm tasks such as
 - npm run build to build your app for production.
-- npm run run lint to run linting
+- npm run run lint to run linting.